OleksandrOleksyuk/OleksandrOleksyuk/README.md

 ## 👨🏻‍💻 `newbie Front-End Developer`

-I'm a newbie Front-end developer passionate about web development.
+I'm a Front-end developer passionate about web development.
 It all started as a game, but now I love this profession.

 <hr/>